gamug/statistical_simulation/README.md

 # statistical_simulation
-Statistical simulation algorithm.
+statistical_simulation V 1.0 algorithm.
 Can be used as a library to make a statistical simulations.
 You can do:

 - Statistical distributions sampling using montecarlo and random latin hypercube
 - Correlation between variables.